The Best Commercial Truck Insurance Companies for 2026

 Cons

 Berkshire Hathaway’s companies are generally known for excellent customer service, and biBERK is not an exception.
 Despite being a relatively young company, biBERK is a BBB-accredited business with an A+ rating.
-Its customers give it a 4.28 out of 5-star rating based on their experience.
+Its customers give it a 3.94 out of 5-star rating based on their experience.
 When compared to other insurers, biBERK scores particularly well in this regard.
+BiBERK also has a 4.6 out of 5 star rating from Trustpilot.

-Most biBERK policies are underwritten by Wellfleet Insurance Company, Berkshire Hathaway Direct Insurance Company, National Liability & Fire Insurance Company, or New York Insurance Company.
+Most biBERK policies are underwritten by Wellfleet Insurance Company, Berkshire Hathaway Direct Insurance Company, National Liability & Fire Insurance Company, or Wellfleet New York Insurance Company.
 This means that one of these companies will accept claims-paying responsibility for most biBERK policies.
-All of these companies have earned an A++ rating from AM Best, indicating a superior ability to meet financial obligations.
+As of 2026, all of these companies maintain an A++ rating from AM Best, indicating a superior ability to meet financial obligations.
+The market share for biBERK in the commercial auto insurance segment reached 3.67% in 2024.

 biBERK has strong financial backing, a positive company reputation, and specialized experience in small business insurance.
-Because they are a modern insurance company, biBERK’s online services allow you to get a quote, submit claims and manage your policy entirely online.
-We recommend biBERK for the best online experience, ideal for business owners looking for simplified insurance that they can manage digitally.
+Because they are a modern insurance company, biBERK’s online services allow you to get a quote, submit claims, and manage your policy entirely online.
+We recommend biBERK for the best online experience, which is ideal for business owners looking for simplified insurance that they can manage digitally.

 Trucking Industry Statistics

-The statistics presented below are from the most recent Commodity Flow Survey, produced by the U.S. Census Bureau and Bureau of Transportation Statistics.
-The data is used by trucking and transportation professionals as well as public policy makers who need to better understand facts about the shipping industry.
+The statistics presented below are from the 2026 Commodity Flow Survey, produced by the U.S. Census Bureau and Bureau of Transportation Statistics.
+These statistics, released in their final form in early 2026, are used by trucking and transportation professionals as well as public policymakers who need to better understand facts about the freight industry.

 Shipments by Mode of Transport

-Trucks are responsible for the lionshare of goods shipped in the U.S. each year.
-Based on the most recent available data, trucks account for an astonishing 89% of total shipment value (among shipments with a single mode of transport).
-This figure represents $10.4 trillion in value annually.
+Trucks are responsible for the lion’s share of goods shipped in the U.S. each year.
+Based on the most recent available data, trucks account for an astonishing 90.5% of total shipment value (among shipments with a single mode of transport).
+This figure represents $13.2 trillion in value annually.

 Truck Shipments by Weight

 Shipments between 10,000 and 49,999 pounds are the most common size shipments in the U.S. when looking at all modes of transport as well as for trucks specifically.
-This size shipment accounts for 31% of the total shipment value across all modes of transport and 41% of total shipment value for goods transported by truck.
-Shipments weighing between 1,000 and 9,999 pounds are the next most common weight class.
+This size shipment accounts for roughly 29% of the total shipment value across all modes of transport and 38% of the total shipment value for goods transported by truck.
+When ranked by total shipment value, the next most common weight class consists of shipments weighing between 1,000 and 9,999 pounds.

 Truck Shipments by Commodity

-Mixed freight shipments account for the largest share of total value when considering all modes of transport as well as trucks only.
-There are $1.4 trillion in mixed freight shipments transported by truck annually, which is about 13% of total truck shipments.
-Motorized vehicles take the second spot for both modes of transport.
-The total value of motorized vehicles shipped by truck each year is $950 billion, or roughly 9% of total.
+Electronics and electrical equipment account for the largest share of total value when considering all modes of transport, while mixed freight is the top commodity for trucks.
+There are approximately $1.7 trillion in mixed freight shipments transported by truck annually, which is about 13% of total truck shipments.
+Motorized vehicles take the second spot for truck shipments by value.
+The total value of motorized vehicles shipped by truck each year is approximately $1.2 trillion, or roughly 9% of the total.

 Truck Shipments by Owner Type

 The Census Bureau data also highlights how important small businesses are to the U.S. trucking and transportation industry.
-Nationally, only about one-third of total shipments (by value) are transported in company-owned trucks.
-The remaining two-thirds are transported by for-hire trucking companies, many of which are small businesses.
+Nationally, only about one-fourth of total truck shipments (by value) are transported in company-owned trucks.
+The remaining three-fourths are transported by for-hire trucking companies, many of which are small businesses.

 The states that report the most for-hire trucking activity overall are California, Texas, Illinois, Ohio, Pennsylvania, and Michigan.